Email is one way that end-users can submit tickets to Zendesk Support and have conversations with agents to resolve their issues.

 Importing email from your Gmail inbox

-You can connect your Zendesk to your Gmail inbox and automatically convert email from Gmail to tickets in your Zendesk.
+You can connect your Zendesk to your Gmail inbox and automatically convert email from Gmail to Zendesk Support tickets.
 When enabled, your Zendesk checks for new emails in your Gmail inbox every five minutes.

 Also, when you use this feature, your Gmail address is automatically added as a support address in your Zendesk.
 You do not need to manually add it.

-For more information, Enabling automatic ticket creation for your Gmail inbox.
+For more information, see Enabling automatic ticket creation for your Gmail inbox.

 Changing the sender information in your replies